 The Good Old Daze...

-About three years ago now, I picked up my guitar again after leaving it sit for well over eight years.
+I guess it's been about eight years ago now, I picked up my guitar again after leaving it sit for way too long.
 I'm glad I did.
 It's given me great pleasure and has allowed me, through the marvels of modern technology, to collaborate with musicians all around the globe.
-Along with Charlie Wardick, I founded the band, Project-43.
-We have a great bunch of talented guys and I think we've made some very impressive music (and released two CDs) over this time period.
+As a founding member of the band, Project-43 (or see our YouTube channel here), I've taken a lot of pride and joy from the work we've done.
+We have a great bunch of really talented musicians and I think we've made some very impressive music.
+We've released 3 CDs and one EP to date (some free downloads at the Project-43 site.
 All of it done over the Internet with none of us every having been in the same room together.
 Pretty cool, eh?

 I got my first taste of the 'professional' music life back in the 1980's.
 For oh, about seven years, I made a living playing guitar in a group called Hot Cargo (believe it or not, they're still gigging!).
 Those were some pretty partying times to say the least.
 This was back when I lived in Ohio, where I had grown up.
 The band played in the greater Cincinnati area.
 It was one of the best times of my life.
 Even though nothing much ever came of it, I'm sure glad I took the chance.
 I would have always wondered what 'could have happened'.

 My new MAIN guitar is my Agile Ghost.
 I absolutely LOVE this guitar.
 It plays like a dream, looks fantastic and sounds like a rock and roll machine!
 It's truly a bad ass guitar.